Sharif-bot-cmd/Quantum-Silicon-Core-Loader/README.md

 ## Legal & Transparency

 This project maintains transparent legal documentation and has established official communication with GitHub Support (Ticket: 3932406).

+# 🚨 This repository has been migrated
+This project has been moved to [Clyssix/Quantum-Silicon-Core-Loader](https://github.com/Clyssix/Quantum-Silicon-Core-Loader)

+**This repo is now archived and will not receive further updates.**